 971-708-8219

-The defendant will be immediately transferred to the Oregon Department of Corrections to begin serving this sentence.
+Mr. Warren will be transferred to the Oregon Department of Corrections to serve his sentence.

 Media contact information